Product (Sophie album)

-Product is the debut compilation album by Scottish electronic music producer Sophie.
+Product (stylised in all caps) is the debut compilation by British electronic music producer Sophie.
 It was released by Numbers on 27 November 2015.
-Four of the eight songs on Product have appeared on singles released by Numbers from 2013 to 2015.
+The 8 tracks on Product appeared as singles released from 2013 to 2015.
 The album was made available in "silicon bubble cases", and its release coincides with the launch of a line of apparel and a "silicon product" resembling a sex toy.

-On 25 September 2019, Numbers announced that the album was being re-released in limited quantities in its original format of four vinyl singles, each in a PVC case.
+Upon its release, the compilation was met with mostly positive reviews from critics.
+In 2019, Numbers announced a re-release in limited quantities in its original format of four vinyl singles, each in a PVC case.